-All schemes need someone to undertake the role of scheme coordinator, which is vital for ensuring that the scheme is run effectively.
+All Walking for Health schemes need someone to undertake the role of scheme coordinator, which is vital for ensuring that the walks programme is run effectively.

 Coordinators are responsible for: